aileks/macos-dots/README.md

 # Dotfiles

-### Arch Linux dotfiles for i3, WezTerm, Tmux, and Neovim.
+### Linux dotfiles for i3, Ghostty, Tmux, and Neovim.

-#### NOTE: Use the setup script at your own risk!
-It's specific to my needs and setup (i.e. doesn't install any packages).
+#### NOTE: The setup script doesn't install any packages.
+#### NOTE: Ghostty requires access to the repo.
+I also have a wezterm config in this repo if you don't access.

 Needed packages:
 - i3